Applicafroguy/ngx-tailwindcss-schematic/README.md

 ## ℹ️️ Description

-This schematic adds Tailwindcss 2x to an Angular project.
+This schematic adds Tailwindcss 2x to an Angular 11 or NX project.

 <br>